-JRN 580 Journalism Practicum (1) The practicum experience is designed to provide students with a practical workplace lab experience to augment their course of journalism study.
-A practicum may be offered in broadcast, print or Internet, with faculty oversight of the journalism experience.
-The course is appropriate for returning students only.
+JRN 580 Journalism Practicum (1) Practical workplace lab experience augments coursework.
+May be offered in broadcast, print or Internet, with faculty oversight of the journalism experience.
+Appropriate for second year only.

-IRN 589 Journalism Workshop (1-3) Workshops are offered to provide specialized knowledge and skills in the journalism field.
+JRN 589 Journalism Workshop (1-3) Workshops are offered to provide specialized knowledge and skills in the journalism field.

-JRN 603 Mass Media Law and Ethics (3) This course provides an analysis of legal principles related to journalism practices, including the implications of freedom of the press, First Amendment guarantees, libel, contempt, obscenity, privacy and right-to-know.
-Also, the course includes an in-depth examination of journalism ethics.
-This course may be taken for doctoral credit with approval.
+JRN 603 Media Law & Ethics (3) Analysis of legal principles related to journalism practices, including the implications of freedom of the press, First Amendment guarantees, libel, contempt, obscenity, privacy and right-to-know.
+Includes an in-depth examination of journalism ethics.
+May be taken for doctoral credit with approval.